Accounting policies and procedures

 4.1 Cash transactions

-4.1.2 Cash settlements are avoided if possible.
+4.1.2 Cash settlements shall be avoided wherever possible.

-4.1.3 A person carrying out cash transactions on behalf of the university is a materially responsible person who is entitled to receive and make payments in cash, obliged to keep proper records thereof and who is liable for it.
-The liability is laid down in the employee’s job description or is imposed only for receipt of cash by a one-time order of the head of the structural unit.
-The heads of structural units are responsible for the storage conditions and transporting of cash.
+4.1.3 A person performing cash transactions on behalf of the university shall be a materially responsible person authorised to receive and disburse cash, maintain proper records thereof, and assume responsibility for such cash.
+Such responsibility shall be stipulated in the employee’s job description or assigned by a one-time written order of the head of the structural unit.
+Heads of structural units shall be responsible for ensuring appropriate conditions for the safekeeping and transportation of cash.

 4.2 Banking transactions